konsserto/konsserto/README.md

 A nice NodeJS Framework, really !

 We need you !
-Don't hesitate and contact us at: konsserto@gmail.com
+Feel free to contact us at: konsserto@gmail.com

 More info: http://www.konsserto.com